How to Open SKP Files - SKP Viewer

 1. Compatibility:

-• SKP is the proprietary file format of SketchUp and not as widely supported as DWG, which is an industry standard for CAD files.
+• SKP is the proprietary file format of SketchUp and not as widely supported as DWG, which is an industry standard for 2D CAD files.

 1. Interactivity:

-• SKP files are rich in interactivity—they retain data about layers, textures, and components, which allows engineers to easily manipulate 3D structures.
+• SKP files are rich in interactivity—they retain data about layers, textures, and components, which allows Engineers to easily manipulate 3D structures.

 1. Ease of Use: